 PixelNote comes with several examples to get you started.
 Take one and modify it, or build your own; play around, try different things, see how they look.
 As you work, PixelNote keeps a history of your code.
-We’d love to hear from you if you make something fun you’d like to share, or if you have any questions or feedback.

-For fun and for the challenge of it.
-PixelNote gives you a small number of pixels, a small number of colors, a small space to program in, and a unique programming language.
 I first learned to program on 8-bit microcomputers with built-in BASIC and limited capabilities, and I thought it was fun.
 PixelNote is an experiment in bringing that kind of fun to our modern pocket computers, and making it something we can share with each other.